 VA benefits may not always be easy to obtain, though with the help of an attorney, you may able to receive benefits related to PTSD, sleep disorders, hearing loss, mental health disorders, unemployment, head injuries and toxic exposures.

 Joseph M. Lyon is a VA Disability lawyer.
-If you are a disabled veteran or a family member of a deceased veteran you may be eligible for veteran disability compensation, please call for a free consultation at (800) 513-2403.
+If you are a disabled veteran or a family member of a deceased veteran you may be eligible for veteran disability compensation, please call for a free consultation.

 Proving Service Connection for VA Compensation